-Before your child starts with us you and they will have the chance to meet your key person at your home and you are encouraged to visit us for a play as often as you like.
+Before your child starts with us you and they will have the chance to meet your key person and visit us for a play as often as you like.
 At these sessions we will chat to you about your child to obtain information that will provide a starting point for their development and learning.
 The key person will observe your child at least once a week and use these observations to track their progress against the Early Years Development Matters.
 They will also plan activities to carry out with your child, review after the event and decide other activities to continually advance their development.
-We have communication books that come into preschool and go home every day.
-These are used to exchange information on achievements, exciting events, next steps, concerns, etc. This information can also be included into the Learning Journal to involve you, the parent, in all aspects of development.
-The Learning Journal is always available for parents to read.
+These The Learning Journal is always available for parents to read.
 If your child is not yet 3 years of age, at the beginning of their second term we will carry out a 2 year progress review.
 This we will discuss with you and the Health Visitor.
-If an IEP is needed we will meet with you at the second week of each half term to review and plan.
+If SMART targets are needed we will meet with you at the end of each half term to review and plan.
 Regular TAC meetings are held that include you, key person, SENCO and any other professionals involved with your child.

 Targ Targets are based on current levels of development and set using Early Years Outcomes and Development Matters.
 Early support small steps are used to identify appropriate targets.
 Targets are shared with parents so support can be given at home as well as in preschool.
 Targets are discussed and agreed at TAC meetings with other professionals.
 Progress is reviewed, along with the IEP, with you at a meeting held every half term.
 Parents/Carers are encouraged to put forward their ideas regarding the achievements they would like their child to make.
 This could be putting on a coat or drinking from a cup.

-- 3.3: ln addition to the settings normal reporting arrangements, what opportunities will there be for me to discuss my childs progress with setting staff?
+- 3.3: ln addition to the settingï¿½s normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with setting staff?

 We have an open door policy when you can pop in any time and chat to your key person or SENCO, formally or informally.
 You, the parents/carer, knows your child better than anyone and your input really helps with continual progress.